Temporary Route changes – Frequently asked questions – Updates

 Long Route – The Filwood Quietway works in these two areas will be taking place between March 2018 and February/March 2019.

-Short Route – Victoria Park – the only change is that the entrance to Victoria Park at Hill Avenue may be closed – if it is walk up Nutgrove Avenue in parallel with the route.
+Work around the entrance to Victoria Park at Hill Avenue is taking place between March and May 2019 which may affect the Short Route.
+If the entrance is closed, walk up Nutgrove Avenue in parallel with the route.

 Frequently Asked Questions and updates to booklet.

 1) Q – Who designed the birds next to the River on the first part of the walk?

 2) Q – You mention foraging opportunities as part of the walk – what kind of things can I forage for?

 Firstly, please do not pick and eat anything do you not recognise.
 Also please do not pick everything from individual locations – please leave food for others and for wildlife.
 The more informal green spaces – the Slopes for instance; plus less managed parts of the formal Parks can be good for blackberries, sloe berries, elderflower and horseradish as examples.
 Perretts Park has a number of raised boxes which grow vegetables, salads and fruit.
 The availability of the food is of course seasonal.

 3) Update – Redcatch Park

 New Murals have been added to the Pavillion (see picture) along with a carved redwood bench in the shape of a fox.
 An information board paid for by the Walk is near the Car Park.
 A new community garden is open which has produce on sale and a coffee wagon “Roots” – details from www.facebook.com/redcatchcommunitygarden/

 4) Update – Malago Greenway – Brixham Road open space.